tayyabsaleem7756/ignicube/README.md

 | verbose            | string           | false              | If every single check result must be logged.                                                                           |
 | customCheckMessage | string           | undefined          | Like customMessage, but used for every single check.
 Useless if verbose is not set to true.                            |

+## Mobile Command/ Map-Embedded Plugin

+Cypress mobile command/ map plugin specifically designed to facilitate mobile testing by providing additional commands tailored for mobile interactions.
+This plugin extends Cypress with commands that simulate common mobile gestures and behaviors, making it easier to write comprehensive end-to-end tests for mobile applications.

+Some of the commands provided by cy-mobile-commands may include:

+| cy.mobileSwipe() | This command allows you to simulate swiping gestures on mobile devices, which are commonly used for navigation or scrolling within mobile applications.
+| cy.mobileTap() | Use this command to simulate tapping on elements in your mobile application, similar to how users interact with touchscreens.
+| cy.mobileScroll()| This command enables you to simulate scrolling behavior within your mobile application, which is useful for testing scrolling lists or dynamic content.
+| cy.mobilePinch()| Use this command to simulate pinch gestures, which are often used for zooming in or out on mobile devices.
+| cy.mobileRotate()| This command allows you to simulate device rotation, which is essential for testing how your application responds to changes in orientation.
+| cy.mobileDevice()| This command sets the viewport to emulate a specific mobile device, allowing you to test your application's responsiveness across various screen sizes and resolutions.
+| cy.mobileOrientation()| Use this command to set the orientation of the device viewport, allowing you to test how your application behaves in both portrait and landscape modes.
+| cy.mobileInput()| This command simulates typing text into input fields on mobile devices, helping you test forms and text entry functionalities.

 ## Brief

 No configuration needed with a clean, intuitive, and same project structure we keep everyone consistent across all projects.